Tevin-Isaac/STUDENTS_MS/README.md

 ---

 **Note:** Please check the navigations when trying to start the local replica as it will frustrate you by showing a response like  `Error: Cannot find dfx configuration file in the current working directory.
-Did you forget to create one?` so always confirm you are `pwd` is `STUDENTS`
+Did you forget to create one?` so always confirm you;re `pwd` is `STUDENTS`